 You should be especially careful when writing about groups of people in a way that might reinforce stereotypes.
 For example, in his book Elements of Indigenous Style, Gregory Younging discusses how subtle bias can have a big impact when non-Indigenous people write about First Nations, Metis and Inuit people.
-For example, instead of portraying Indigenous people as victims, focus on their "resilience, agency and future (2018, pg.
+For example, instead of portraying Indigenous people as victims, focus on their "resilience, agency and future."
+(2018, pg.
+77).
+Instead of portraying an Indigenous culture as something static that existed in the past, focus on how that culture is thriving and changing.